AgeingHippy/who-am-i/README.md

 - Provided link `https://freegeoip.io/` requires an account and key
   - Used `https://api.ip2location.io/` instead as this is published using GitHub pages (uses static resources) and I don't want secret keys to be in the source repository.

+# Note

+This lab is identical for 08 and 09.

+- See branch `js101--lab-08` for lab 08 solution using `XMLHttpRequest`

+- See branch `main` for for 09 solution using `Fetch, Promise and async`

 # Lab Objective